TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Hooks/Index.rst

 In line 3 the contents of the parameter array is prepared.
-This is of high interest to you because this is where you see what data is passed to you and what data might possibly be passed by reference and thereby possible to manipulate from your hook function.
+This is of high interest to you because this is where you see what data is passed to you and what data might be passed by reference and thereby could be manipulated from your hook function.

 Finally, notice how the array :code:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['t3lib/class.t3lib\_tcemain.php']['clearCachePostProc']` is traversed and for each entry the value is expected to be a function reference which will be called.
-This allows many hooks to be called at the same place.
+This allows many hooks to be called at once.
 The hooks can even rearrange the calling order if they dare.

 The syntax of a function reference can be seen in the API documentation of :php:`\TYPO3\CMS\Core\Utility\GeneralUtility`.